Who are The Exchange Creative Community?

 or email email@example.com

-PLEASE NOTE that if for whatever reason we are outbid at auction we have identified another site that we will redirect funds to in our mission to ensure Morecambe benefits from a community owned arts and innovation facility.
+PLEASE NOTE whilst this building is our first priority, if for whatever reason we are unable to progress forward in securing it, we have identified another site that we will redirect funds to, in our mission to ensure Morecambe benefits from a community-owned arts and innovation facility.

 Over the last 3 years we have come to firmly understand the role that buildings and spaces play in community life: providing vital support, access to services, reducing social isolation, enhancing health and wellbeing, creating local opportunities and collectively building a strong sense of community pride.